<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 How exactly does this occur?

 • The machine uses an xy grid, obtained from basic CAD (ASCII or ODB machine files).
-Coordinates are programmed in to match the circuit board.
+Coordinates are programmed to match the circuit board.

 • Needles come down at a 45-degree angle.
 The prober needs two access points on the board make connections.